murilobnt/foxer/.github/installation/installation_sudo.md

 ### Step 3.1: Exporting the library location

-Following the GNU standards, the library and the headers of this engine will be located at */usr/local/lib* and */usr/local/include*.
+Following the GNU standards, the library and the headers of this Framework will be located at */usr/local/lib* and */usr/local/include*.
 Those directories, however, are commonly not searched by default.